Episode - 3F16\\

-* HistoricalDomainCharacter: TheodoreRoosevelt appears in ''Itchy the Lucky Mouse in Manhattan Madness'' and gets decapitated in Itchy's gruesome tirade.
+* HistoricalDomainCharacter: UsefulNotes/TheodoreRoosevelt appears in ''Itchy the Lucky Mouse in Manhattan Madness'' and gets decapitated in Itchy's gruesome tirade.

-* MrAltDisney: Roger Myers keeps his father's head inside a fridge, a reference to the urban legend that Creator/WaltDisney was cryogenically frozen after his death.
+* MrAltDisney: Roger Meyers keeps his father's head inside a fridge, a reference to the urban legend that Creator/WaltDisney was cryogenically frozen after his death.

 * MysteriousMiddleInitial: Chester J. Lampwick.

-* ParodyAssistance and HeyItsThatVoice: That was the real Jack Sheldon as the voice of the Amendment in the ''SchoolhouseRock'' parody, "I'm An Amendment to Be."
+* ParodyAssistance: That was the real Jack Sheldon as the voice of the Amendment in the ''WesternAnimation/SchoolhouseRock'' parody, "I'm An Amendment to Be".

-* PlagiarismInFiction: Roger Meyers, Sr. plagiarized Itchy from Chester J. Lampwick; and Lester and Eliza shown that the U.S. Mail's Mr. Zep was a plagiarism from a character created by Roger Meyers, Sr. Ironically, Roger Meyers, Jr. points out a number of characters are based on figures from other fiction, just changed to be their own character.
-Cause that doesn't let his father off the hook for stealing a character that wasn't his.
+* PlagiarismInFiction: Roger Meyers, Sr. plagiarized Itchy from Chester J. Lampwick; and Lester and Eliza shown that the U.S. Mail's Mr. ZIP was a plagiarism from a character created by Roger Meyers, Sr. Ironically, Roger Meyers, Jr. points out a number of characters are based on figures from other fiction, just changed to be their own character.
+Even then, that doesn't let his father off the hook for stealing a character that wasn't his.

 * ReluctantGift: When Roger Meyers, Jr. presents the check, he refuses to let go for a few seconds and Lampwick struggles with him.
 When Lampwick finally wrests the check away, [[TastyGold he bites it as if testing for a counterfeit coin]].